itavero/vscode-cmake-language-model-tools/README.md

 - `targets` (optional): Array of target names to build.
 If not specified, builds all targets.

+### `#find_cmake_build_target_containing_file`

+> State: ✅ **Implemented**

+This tool helps to find the CMake target(s) that can build/include a specific file in the workspace.
+It searches for targets that either have the file listed as a source, have an include directory that contains the file, or the target's source directory matches the file's path.
+This is useful for determining which targets to build when testing if a specific file can be compiled successfully.

+**Parameters:**

+- `file_path` (required): The path to the file to search for in CMake targets.
+Can be absolute or relative to the workspace.

 ## Requirements

 - VS Code 1.102.0 or later